Version 2: 15 October 2020 (PDF version)

 Dr John Simmonds, CoramBAAF Director of Policy, Research and Development and Elaine Dibben, Adoption Development Consultant

-The Covid-19/coronavirus emergency measures have significant consequences for those children who are matched with prospective adopters and where introductions are being planned or are in process.
+The Covid-19/coronavirus emergency measures have had significant consequences for those children who are matched with prospective adopters and where introductions are being planned or are in process.
 Children who are “looked after” have been defined by the Government as “vulnerable children”.
-The placement of a child with prospective adopter/s is a key intervention in ensuring the safety, welfare and future of the child, but the risks associated with making such placements must be identified and explicitly addressed, and be compliant with the Government’s public health announcements in relation to Covid-19.
+The placement of a child with prospective adopter/s is a key intervention in ensuring the safety, welfare and future of the child, with adoption agencies being creative in finding ways to continue placing children with their adoptive families.
+At the same time, this has required identifying and assessing any risks associated with making adoption placements and explicitly addressing these through a risk assessment, to ensure that the plan is compliant with the most recent of the Government’s public health announcements in relation to Covid-19.

 There are a number of issues that must be addressed.

-- Assessing the risk to the prospective adopter/s that any other members of their household, and the child who is being placed, may become infected.
+- Assessing the CV-19 risks to the prospective adopter/s and any other members of their household, and the child who is being placed.

-- Assessing any risks of infection to the child’s foster carers, and any other members of their household, and the way that these risks might impact on the plan for introductions and the foster carer’s role in that plan.
+- Assessing the CV-19 risks to the child’s foster carers, and any other members of their household, and the way that these risks might impact on the plan for introductions and the foster carer’s role in that plan.

-- Seeking appropriate advice from health professionals on any health risks.
+- Seeking appropriate advice from health professionals where health risks are identified.

-- Ensuring that the child will have sufficient opportunity to establish the beginning of a relationship with their adopter/s in a safe and meaningful way, at a pace that safely meets their needs and level of understanding.
+- Ensuring that the child has sufficient opportunity to establish the beginning of a relationship with their adopter/s in a safe and meaningful way, at a pace that meets their needs and level of understanding.

 - Ensuring that every child will be given age-appropriate information about their adoptive parents.
 When it is agreed that the child will move to their adopter/s, that they will sensitively be told that they will be leaving their current carers.